Fabian123333/Composer-Version-Manager/README.md

 It's as simple as that!

+Afterwards you can continue simply callling "composer" - it's a wrapper script which will automatically forward commands to the actual composer binary.

 # About
 CVM is a version manager for composer, which installs wanted composer versions locally and run them transparency.
 CVM works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms: unix, macOS, and windows WSL.